-Reggio Emilia was immersed in a cloud of fog on Friday evening as Sassuolo produced another example of why they should be watched every week and be the focus of your bet365 sign up offer, coming from two goals behind to draw 3-3 with a one-minute turnaround.
+Reggio Emilia was immersed in a cloud of fog on Friday evening as Sassuolo produced another example of why they should be watched every week and be the focus of your bet365, coming from two goals behind to draw 3-3 with a one-minute turnaround.

 Though most of what happened in the first half was lost in the cloud that covered the pitch, onlookers can be thankful that most of the drama arrived towards the end when the fog had lifted in time to see five goals scored in 15 minutes, including two from the hosts within a minute that drew them level from being two behind.

 One goal was scored in the first half in Reggio Emilia, not that anyone could see it, but the fog lifted in time for five goals in 15 minutes in a mad ending to #SassuoloTorino.@ConJClancy was there for a chaotic #FIFattheGames.

 Conditions at pitch level were deemed suitable for the game to go ahead and the area surrounding the Mapei had been relatively clear on the ground up until kick off, though the fog was constantly descending and thickening throughout the first half, making it impossible for those in attendance to see what was happening more than a stone’s throw away.